RozlinA/RozlinA/README.md

 ## About Me :smile:

 Hi, I’m Rözlin!
-I’m a junior Frontend Developer driven by curiosity and a love for JavaScript, TypeScript, React & UX/UI.
+I’m a Frontend Developer driven by curiosity and a love for JavaScript, TypeScript, React & UX/UI.
 I enjoy creating intuitive and accessible digital experiences while continuously learning and improving my craft.

 - :seedling: I’m currently exploring **Supabase**.
 <!-- - :handshake: I’m looking to collaborate on **open-source projects** and **innovative web applications**. -->